gomorpheus/morpheus-docs/integration_guides/Clouds/oraclecloud/oracleCloud.rst

 .. note:: Information on uploading the Public Key and generating Tenancy's OCID and User's OCID can be found at https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm

+To get started, navigate to |InfClo|.
+Click :guilabel:`+ ADD` and select Oracle Public Cloud to begin a new one.
+Configure the following options for the new Cloud:

 .. include:: /integration_guides/Clouds/base_options.rst

 Details
 ```````

 TENANCY OCID
   The OCID string from `Tenancy Information` section in Oracle Cloud
 USER OCID